niplav/site/range_and_forecasting_accuracy.md

 [home](./index.md)
 -------------------

-*author: niplav, created: 2020-03-24, modified: 2022-02-23, language: english, status: finished, importance: 6, confidence: possible*
+*author: niplav, created: 2020-03-24, modified: 2022-02-23, language: english, status: maintenance, importance: 6, confidence: possible*

 > __This text looks at the accuracy of forecasts in relation to the time between forecast and resolution, and